Lemoncode/redux-by-sample/11 Testing_Jest/readme.md

 }
 ```

-- Webpack-env typings configuration to work with global declarations:
+- Due to *react-test-renderer* doesn't have typings on *DefinitelyTyped*, we have to use webpack-env to require js lib.
+Webpack-env typings configuration to work with global declarations:

 *tsconfig.json*
 ```javascript